vegaprotocol/documentation/docs/concepts/trading-framework.md

 A market parameter will specify α<sup>initial</sup> > α<sup>search</sup> and the minimum collateral amount required for a new trade to be entered into as the initial margin. m<sup>initial</sup>:= (1 + α<sup>initial</sup>) m<sup>maintenance</sup>

 An initial margin level m<sup>initial</sup> that is higher than the margin search level (1 + α<sup>search</sup>) m<sup>maintenance</sup> ensures that a small negative price move won't lead to a situation where the network has to attempt to allocate more collateral immediately after a trade has been entered into.

-### Mark to market
-- what is mark to market
-- for a market created on Vega, the mark-to-market price is calculated every time the price moves.
-This is in contrast to traditional futures markets, for which mark to market is calculated once per day.

-Mark to market aims to provide a realistic appraisal of of a position based on the current market conditions.
-Settlement instructions are generated based on the change in market value of the open positions of a party.

-When the mark price changes, the network calculates settlement cash flows for each party.

-The process is repeated each time the mark price changes until the maturity date for the market is reached.

 ### Margin: Searching for collateral
 When a trader's balance in their margin account (for a market) is less than their position’s *search level*, the protocol will attempt to transfer sufficient collateral from the trader’s main collateral account to top up their margin account to the level of the initial margin.